 “All-American Girl” by Carrie Underwood

 In the American Idol winner’s 2007 tune, a red-blooded American dad is waiting for his wife to have a baby.
-He wants a son just like him to play football and fish with.
+He wants a son just like him, to fish and play football with.
 You can probably guess from the title of the song how that turns out for him…but, spoiler alert, he instantly adores his little girl.
 (There’s a second verse about her teenage years, so you’re not completely spoiled!)

 “Firework” by Katy Perry

-Not so much a patriotic tune but a celebration of your own uniqueness even when you might not feel it, Perry’s 2010 bop captures the literal explosive beauty of one of the most time-honored Fourth of July traditions.
-“Baby, you’re a firework / Come on, let your colors burst!”
+It’s not exactly one of the most patriotic songs on the list, but it is a celebration of your own uniqueness even when you might not feel it.
+Perry’s 2010 bop captures the literal explosive beauty of one of the most time-honored 4th of July traditions: “Baby, you’re a firework / Come on, let your colors burst!”
 Bonus points if you play this one while watching a fireworks show!

 “Fourth of July” by Darlingside

-This talented Massachusetts-based folk quartet will grace your Fourth of July playlist with this coming-of-age tune.
-Get ready for gorgeous harmonies; impressive banjo, guitar, and violin interplay; and a journey through wide-open rural American spaces.
+This talented Massachusetts-based folk quartet will grace your playlist of patriotic songs with this coming-of-age tune.
+Get ready for gorgeous harmonies, impressive banjo, guitar, and violin interplay, and a journey through wide-open rural American spaces.

 “The Stars and Stripes Forever” by John Philip Sousa

-Who knew a song without any lyrics could make you feel patriotic?!
+Who knew a song without any lyrics could make you feel patriotic?
 The official National March of the United States (yes, that’s a thing) was written in 1896.
 Though its instrumental version might be most common, there are, in fact, lyrics, also written by Sousa.
-This one’s for the end of the night when you’re ready to watch some fireworks and/or relive your childhood of Independence Day symphonies.
+This one’s for the end of the night when you’re ready to watch some fireworks and/or relive your childhood listening to Independence Day symphonies.